BlaM/videojs-analytics/README.md

 </script>
 ```

-_Please note that the Google Analytics script must be loaded before the ga plugin_
+_Please note that the Google Analytics and/or Piwik script must be loaded before the ga plugin_

 ## Options